Pawsitive Squad CIC Paws of Hope, Paws of Love, Paws of Life |

 Here at Pawsitive Squad CIC, we pride ourselves on having exceptional welfare standards for everyone that accesses our organisation, both dogs and humans.
 All dog owning clients receive canine welfare training and all canine assessments include a welfare assessment.

+As part of our commitment to ensure the welfare of people accessing our programs we have virtual support volunteers who are able to provide individually tailored support to enable the clients to get as much as possible out of the program as possible.
+We have strict rules on what assistance, therapy and therapeutic pets can be trained to do in relation to young person welfare at Pawsitive Squad.
+These include: 1.
+Clients are not permitted to receive conformity based therapies such as ABA when access any of our programs.
 We know that the greatest experts on disability and neurodiversity are people with lived experience.
 We have listened to neurodiversity voices who have experienced conformity based therapies such as ABA which have been abusive and detrimental to the individual.
 Looking at many of the techniques used within ABA & compliance based therapies, many of the techniques used are techniques which are used to train dogs BUT not within our organisation.
 We don't even use these conformity based techniques with dogs because we know it harms their welfare and we are not going to have lower welfare standards for the humans we work with than the dogs!
 AND we certainly don't want to be teaching young people they need to change who they are to fit in by assessing and adapting who they are to fit in to a social group (when research shows that fitting in is the opposite of belonging).
 For these reasons, clients cannot be in conformity based therapies when accessing our program.
 To evidence this we require each therapist working with the young person as well as the parents to sign a declaration that they do not use conformity based therapy techniques with the young person.
+2.Ban on tethering If you’ve seen pictures of autism assistance dogs you’ve probably seen a child with a lead tied round their waist which is attached to the dog.
+This is tethering.
+Tethering is really popular with assistance dogs and children but it’s banned at Pawsitive Squad because it is dangerous and potentially mentally detrimental to children and young people for multiple reasons including:

-So often, young people are excluded in making decisions about their lives and their opinions and feelings go unnoticed, under valued and not represented.
+3. Nothing about us, without us policy So often, young people are excluded in making decisions about their lives and their opinions and feelings go unnoticed, under valued and not represented.
 We regularly run projects to gain better insight into the lives of the children and young people who access our service, what's important to them and where they would like us to change.
 We use accessible techniques to enable as many young people to participate as possible including photo voice projects using cameras to capture what they want to share rather than written feedback which is less accessible. older clients 13+ also are invited to have access to their private virtual area so they can see all records we keep on them and their dog (with the exception of course of any information which is deemed to be harmful to the young person if they were to be aware of it such as some types of safeguarding concerns).
+4. Dog and child safety training The household receive training in how to stay safe around their dog, respecting the dogs boundaries, reading and appropriately responding to the dogs emotions.
+All dogs can and will bite if pushed to.
+With over 1000 children under 10 hospitalised a year with dog induced injuries, most often from the families own pet, this interactive education is vital to minimise any health, safety or welfare risk the dog may pose to the child.
+To ensure the young people get the most possible out of this safety training we use PECS, visual and auditory as well as interactive resources. |

 At Pawsitive Squad we are incredibly proud to have very high canine welfare standards.
 We never compromise the health & welfare of the dogs for the benefit of the young person.